ibm-cloud-docs/ha-infrastructure/ha-cloud-intro.md

 For bare metal servers, you can order a server as a single link or redundant link.
 If the workload doesn’t have any redundancy that is built into its application, it is best to order a redundant link for added link protection.

 If your workload already has redundancy built into the application, whether it is through clustering or replication, you might be considering a single link rather than a redundant link to reduce costs.
 Keep in mind that having a redundant link is still a better option because it eliminates the link as the single point of failure (SPOF) and provides more bandwidth to the server.

-Note: Some of the older data centers provide only single link connection.
-In this case, make sure that your workload has redundancy that is built into the application.
-SEA01, for example is a single 1G connection.
-Data centers that support only single 10G connections include AMS01, DAL05/06/07, SJC01, and WDC01.

 ### Network interface controller